Written by Shaun Swartz

 What Should I Look For When Purchasing A Bag?

 An obvious first requirement is that the bag does not, I repeat, NOT, have wheels.
 Try wheeling your bag through a muddy jungle in Ecuador or through the insanity of a Beijing train station and then tell me in which universe a wheeled-suitcase is a good idea.
 The second requirement for any bag to make it onto my list of the best duffel bags for travel is that it is foldable, lightweight, and compact when not in use.
 There is nothing worse than unpacking your bag on a cramped sailboat or in a shared hostel room only to realize that your bag does not pack down and now will be occupying the majority of your limited, precious cabin or floor space.

-The third requirement for bag ownership is what I like to call the “Secret Agent Pocket.”
+The third requirement for a top-rated carry-on bag is what I like to call the “Secret Agent Pocket.”
 This pocket should be easily accessible on either the bag’s exterior or inside the main flap and should not necessitate unpacking the entire bag to find important travel documents, pens, or the almighty chocolate bar that should be required accompaniment for every traveler on his or her journey.

 Show me a bag that meets those simple requirements and I’ll show you a traveler who is poised to achieve in-transit enlightenment.